Spiratatoe/Cabot_Trail_CEC_2025/README.md

 Below is an example code which accesseses this folder and then runs through using the root directory.

 Note: This code was written for MacOS interfacing.
 Note: This references the environment variable CEC_2025_dataset which we encourage you to setup on your local computers.
-In this repository check `Testing Information\Setting Up Environment Variables.md` for more information
+In this repository check `Testing Information\setting_up_environment_variable.md` for more information

 ```ruby
 import os